Toriel

-Toriel is a fictional character and is the first area boss in the role-playing video game Undertale.
+Toriel Dreemurr is a character introduced in the 2015 role-playing video game Undertale, acting as the first area boss.
 A motherly figure created as an embodiment of excessive video game tutorials, she is a member of the monster race with hanging ears, small horns, white fur, and a purple robe.
-Literally "hand-holding" the player through the opening sections of the game, the player must attempt to leave the area, upon which point they fight her.
 The player can choose to kill her or convince her to stop fighting, which affects the way the story plays out.
+She also appears in Deltarune in a different role.